CalebEng/Silverlight-bot/README.md

 # Silverlight-bot
-Working with discord api to create a bot \n
+Working with discord api to create a bot,
 I don't know how far this bot is going to go.
 However some goals are the following:
   -  AI speach/talking/writing back to comments in a general discussion.